 In general tax residence is the place which an individual lives and pays tax, however in some circumstances such as where an individual lives and works in different jurisdictions, it may be unclear.
 If you are unsure as to your tax residence, you should contact your local tax office.
-However in the case of Brunei Darussalam, according to Brunei Darussalam tax law (Income Tax Act (Chapter 35)), a person is considered a tax resident in Brunei Darussalam if that person resides in Brunei Darussalam for 183 days or more in one calendar year.
-For example, a Non-Bruneian who resides in Brunei Darussalam for the year 2017 and thus will be subject to Brunei Darussalam's tax law.
+However in the case of Brunei Darussalam, according to Brunei Darussalam tax law (Income Tax Act (Chapter 35), a person is considered a tax resident in Brunei Darussalam if that person resides in Brunei Darussalam for 183 days or more in one calendar year.
+For example, a Non-Bruneian who resides in Brunei Darussalam for more than 183 days in 2017, will be considered as a tax resident of Brunei Darussalam for the year 2017 and thus will be subject to Brunei Darussalam's tax law.

-In the case of entities such as companies etc, the entities will be considered as tax resident of Brunei Darussalam if the entities exercises its control and management of its business in Brunei Darussalam.
+In the case of entities such as companies, the entities will be considered as tax resident of Brunei Darussalam if the entities exercises its control and management of its business in Brunei Darussalam.